 You can post your meta description in the bio section.
 It will appear at the top of your profile.

 Be sure to fill out the “website” portion of your profile, as this is currently the only spot on Instagram where you can post a clickable link to your site for pages with less than 10,000 followers.
+GoDaddy’s link in bio tool helps you create a beautiful page to display all of your websites and social media profiles.

 The exception to the 10,000 followers link rule is adding a link to IGTV.
 Marketing & Online Business Guru Elise Darma posted this YouTube video explaining how you can add links to IGTV so you can share links without meeting Instagram’s followers requirement.
 For the rest of us, we’ll have to rely on Instagram’s bio section for our link juice.